-These diseases require two different plants in order to complete their life cycle.
+These diseases require plants from two different families in order to complete their life cycle; one plant from the Cupressaceae family (red cedar, juniper) and the other from the Rosaceae family (crabapple, hawthorn, serviceberry).
 Symptoms are very different on each type of plant.

 - Leaf spots are first yellow then turn bright orange-red, often with a bright red border.

-- Very short (less than 1/10th inch) finger-like fungal tubes stick out from the lower surface of the leaf, directly below leaf spots.
+- Very short (less than 1/10th inch), finger-like fungal tubes stick out from the lower surface of the leaf, directly below leaf spots.

-- The fungal tubes appear fringed when they open at the tip to release yellow to orange powdery spores.
+- The fungal tubes appear fringed when they open at the tip to release yellow to orange, powdery spores.

 - Leaf spots are yellow to orange.
-Raised black dots form in the center of the spots on the upper leaf surface as they mature.
+Raised, black dots form in the center of the spots on the upper leaf surface as they mature.

 - When infection is severe on hawthorn, leaves turn completely yellow and fall prematurely.

-- Rarely found are orange to rust colored spore-filled blisters on the fruit surface.
+- Rarely found are orange to rust colored, spore-filled blisters on the fruit surface.

-- White finger-like fungal tubes develop all over fruit and stick out up to 1/8 inch.
+- White, finger-like fungal tubes develop all over fruit and stick out up to 1/8 inch.

 - Leaves are often unaffected.
 A few yellow spots may be found on leaves.